 I am constantly consuming books, podcasts, webinars, and social media.
 These sources allow me to connect with people, ideas, and passions that I have, but to do so on my own time when I am ready for it.
 I love to learn and have an insatiable capacity for knowledge and learning.
 Because I follow my interests and seek out new things to learn, I constantly change what content I am listening to and reading.

 During the holidays this year, I am making an effort to provide lots of content for those in the audience who may be lonely or looking for a friend during this difficult year of the pandemic and social distancing.
-I will take you along with me, and I remember years that the holidays were difficult in my own life.
+I will take you along with me, and I remember years when the holidays were difficult in my own life.
 I want to be there for you as much as I can this year.
-I often view Instagram stories as a virtual reality show with my own personal friends (even if the people I am following do not know me!).
+I often view Instagram stories as virtual reality shows with my own personal friends (even if the people I am following do not know me!).

-So many of you ask me about what books, podcasts, Netflix series, webinar, and social media I am reading and watching.
-The reason I do not answer is because it would take over half an hour each week just to explain what I am consuming this week.
+So many of you ask me about what books, podcasts, Netflix series, webinars, and social media I am reading and watching.
+The reason I do not answer is that it would take over half an hour each week just to explain what I am consuming this week.
 It is constantly changing, and a lot of it builds on things I have already learned and consumed.
 Also, I consume a lot of content.

 This week, I am sharing some of the tips from an article about President Teddy Roosevelt – another productivity nut!
 In 2019, Erin McCarthy published 13 Reading Tips from Theodore Roosevelt, and today I am sharing some of them with you, along with a few of my own thoughts about them.